 March Madness: The annual tournament for college basketball (again for NCAA Division I colleges and universities) takes place starting in March of every year.
 Part of the fun of this tournament is filling out brackets of who you think will win each round of competition and then competing with family and friends for the most correct answers.
 Ask your host parents for help, chances are they'd be happy to explain how it works!
 Just like with college football, attending a college basketball game is a great way to meet people around your age in your community.

 NBA Basketball: One of the coolest things about U.S. basketball is that it has such a high percentage of international players.
 There are players from Sweden, Turkey Spain, Poland, Brazil and many more.
-If you want to cheer for someone from your home country, check out this list.
 In June of every year the NBA Finals are played, and the first team to win four games in a seven game series becomes the champion of the league.
 Tickets to the finals can be hard to come by, but that doesn't have to stop you from gathering with a group of friends and cheering for your team!